Mumps Infection

 • Contact your healthcare provider.
 If you are a UCB student or established patient at UHS, please call UHS at (510) 642-2000.

 • Wash your hands frequently or use a hand sanitizer.
-Cover your cough to reduce the spread of disease.
-Do not share eating utensils, drinking glasses, water bottles, etc. Avoid close contact with those that are ill.
+Cover your cough to reduce the spread of the disease.
+Do not share eating utensils, drinking glasses, water bottles, etc. Avoid close contact with those who are ill.

 Protect Your Health: